yuri-spm/php-api-glpi/Readme.md

 # Integration Code with GLPi API 🚀

+If you liked the repository, please add a star to help out.

 This test program was designed to perform various essential functionalities using the GLPI API.

 ## ➡️ Code Functionalities